What is the difference between marginal and average tax rates?

 Average tax rates measure tax burden, while marginal tax rates measure the impact of taxes on incentives to earn, save, invest, or spend.

 The average tax rate is the total amount of tax divided by total income.
 For example, if a household has a total income of $100,000 and pays taxes of $15,000, the household’s average tax rate is 15 percent.
 The marginal tax rate is the incremental tax paid on incremental income.
-If a household were to earn an additional $10,000 in wages on which $1,530 of payroll tax and $1,500 of income tax was paid, the household’s marginal tax rate would be 30.3 percent.
+If a household were to earn an additional $10,000 in wages on which they paid $1,530 of payroll tax and $1,500 of income tax, the household’s marginal tax rate would be 30.3 percent.

 Joint Committee on Taxation.
 2015.
 “Fairness and Tax Policy.”
 JCX-48-15.
 Washington, DC: Joint Committee on Taxation.